 Create a grid view that you’ll use as the source for the sync.
 You can determine which information can be synced by filtering out records and hiding fields.

 Then, click Share view to create a view share link and select “Allow data in this view to be synced to other bases”.
-You can copy the URL in the pink box and share it with other users that may want to sync this data.
-You may choose to set a password or a domain restriction to further restrict access.
+You can copy the URL in the box and share it with other users that may want to sync this data.
+You may also choose to set a password or a domain restriction to further restrict access.